nevinkopp/santabot/README.md

 # Test Drive
 I've included a test drive node you can use to see if everything is communicating properly.
 Run with "ros2 run santabot testdrive" and then publish a twist message such as "ros2 topic pub /cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.2}, angular: {z: 0.0}}"".
-The robot should move forward at 20 cm/s.
+If everything is configured properly, the robot should move forward at 20 cm/s.